Provence: Legendary Light, Wind, and Wine

 Most villages have winemaking co-ops, offering a handy one-stop place to taste the various wines.
 My friend and fellow tour guide Sabine Leteinturier is joining us to be sure I get the fine points of Provençal culture just right.

-Sabine: Wait until you taste these wines.
+Sabine: Wait until you taste those wines.
 This is the Caveau de Gigondas.
-It’s a cooperative.
+It's a cooperative.

 Rick: What is the terroir?

 Sabine: Terroir describes the physical condition, the climatic condition of where the vineyard is.
 So, in that you have a reference on the soil, the slope, how much sun it gets.

 Rick: So if you know the terroir, you know the personality of the wine.

 Rick: So, you come into a place like this and you've got like, 50 different selections, how on earth do you know which wine you want?

 Sabine: Well, the first thing you have to decide: What's for dinner?
 Are you going to have, shall we have grilled meat, are we going to have game, a strong, you know, a strong meat with a sauce?
 And then we select the wine.

 Rick: So, you go to a friend's house and they're serving some game with a spicy sauce and they come up with just an off-the-wall wine…you are aware of that?

 Rick: They conceived it, like creating the instrumentation for a different composition, a musical composition.